InALunch/CentaurPublic/README.md

 We evaluated last week's forecasts.
 We caught one glaring error (Georgia median) and a few minor ones, but overall things look reasonable (8/12 states in our 50% CI, 11/12 states in our 90% CI, mean absolute error not too bad).

 We did our first internal evaluation.
 We currently plan to go forward with 8 states (rather than 12) for the last few weeks, so we can nail a process/high accuracy down, and scale only after we have internal and external confidence in our own accuracy.

+Update Week 6: This week, only one of the forecasters could make it, so I expect the predictive accuracy to be worse than usual.